Florin Maxim: Sportul Studențesc

 Soon after his debut on Liga I, Maxim signed with Sportul Studențesc.
 He was prepared, among other, by well-known Romanian coach Ioan Andone.
-Maxim helped his team finish 4th in the 2005–2006 season.
-Financial problems caused the relegation of Sportul Studențesc.
-Some players left and Maxim was transferred by FC Farul Constanța.
-The left-back came back to Sportul Studențesc in August 2010.
+Maxim helped his team finish 4th in the 2005–06 season, before financial difficulties caused the club to be relegated.

 Farul Constanța

-Florin Maxim was an important player for FC Farul Constanța.
-He showed his leadership skills and became captain of the team.
+Following Sportul's relegation, Maxim joined Farul Constanța.

 Poli Timișoara

-In 2009, Florin Maxim signed a 3-year contract with FC Politehnica Timișoara.
+In 2009, Maxim signed a three-year contract with FC Politehnica Timișoara.
 The coach Gavril Balint insisted for his transfer.
-Maxim scored his first goal for Politehnica Timișoara in a 4–1 victory against Gloria Buzău.
+Maxim scored his first goal for Politehnica in a 4–1 victory against Gloria Buzău.

 Petrolul Ploiești

-In April 2012, Maxim signed a contract for a couple of months with Petrolul Ploiești, with an extension clause for another year.
+In April 2012, Maxim signed a short-term deal with Petrolul Ploiești, with an extension clause for another year.

-Romanian Under-21 national team
+International career

-Florin Maxim was called for the Romania national under-21 football team, where he played 8 times.
+Maxim was called up to the Romania under-21s, where he played 8 times.